5l1v3r1/jdacs4c-pilot1/jason/README.md

 The `predict_synergy` produces a rather verbose output file (with a summary of the input data and information about the results of each cross-validation fold).
 However, the most important information is presented at the very end of the output file.
 This information includes the Gini coefficients for both the drug pair-based (`Final drug pair-based synergy Gini`) and single drug-based (`Final single drug-based synergy Gini`) synergy models.
 The additional output information includes the "Area Under the Reciever Operator Curve" (AUROC) and the "enrichment" (a performance metric that is not used in the paper, since it is very similar to the Gini coefficient).

-The Mean Squared Error (i.e. `MSE`) information in the output file reports on a parallel effort to directly predict the single drug synergy probability (as a regression problem, rather than the classification problem that is presented in the paper).
-However, this regression attempt was largely unsuccessfull (although the predicted single drug probabilities do appear to be correlated with the actual probabilities).
+The Mean Squared Error (i.e. `MSE`) information in the output file reports on an effort to directly predict the single drug synergy probability (as a regression problem, rather than the classification problem of predicting drug pair synergy that is presented in the paper).
+However, this regression attempt was largely unsuccessfull (although the predicted single drug probabilities do appear to be correlated with the actual single drug probabilities).

 ## Training on NCI-ALMANAC and testing on Merck

 An example of using the `predict_synergy` program to train on the NCI-ALMANAC synergy data and test on the Merck synergy data is provided by the `acs4c-pilot1/jason/predict/batch_ALMANAC_to_Merck.sh` shell script file.
-Unlike the cross-validation script above, this script is much faster to execute, as it does not perform multiple iterations of cross validation.
+Unlike the cross-validation script above, this script is much faster to execute (less than a day on the cluster computer detailed above), as it does not perform multiple iterations of cross validation.

 By default, this script uses all of the specified cell lines for testing and training.
 However, as mentioned in the publication, there are some cell lines that are common to both the NCI-ALMANAC and the Merck datasets.
 To assign these shared cell lines to the NCI-ALMANAC training set, edit the `batch_ALMANAC_to_Merck.sh` script to add the `--overlap.to_train` flag.
 Alternatively, to assign these shared cell lines to the Merck testing set, edit the `batch_ALMANAC_to_Merck.sh` script to add the `--overlap.to_test` flag.